baden03/wp-group-link-block/README.md

 The block automatically wraps inner blocks in an anchor element (`<a>`) when a URL is provided or when Query Loop link is enabled.
 When no URL is provided, it wraps in a div element with a "deactivated" class.

-### What's different from WordPress's built-in Group block with links?
+### What's different from WordPress's built-in Group block?

-This block provides full control over link attributes (rel, title, aria-label, target) and automatically handles the HTML structure without relying on WordPress's built-in anchor support, which can cause duplicate anchor elements.
+While WordPress's built-in Group block allows you to add links to individual elements inside the group, those links only apply to those specific elements.
+This block links the entire group, making the whole block area clickable.

+Additionally, while you can wrap a Group block's start and end with a custom HTML element containing a link, this block offers programmatic control: the URL can be filtered and modified based on the block's ID attribute using the `avf_column_link` filter.
+This allows developers to change or remove links programmatically based on the block's context.

 ## License